sahana-code/ServSens/README.md

 Challenges faced and solutions:

 The first step we worked on was to test the sensors and motors where we met our first challenge.
 The piezo electric sensors we first intended to use were unable to detect a movement.
-To oversome this, we used vibration sensors instead.
+To overcome this, we used vibration sensors instead.
 The next problem we faced was
 Another problem we faced was soldering various wires together, as disconnection between them meant to current flow.
 For this we kept having to solder the motor wires to create a strong, compact structure.